permutationlock/avengl_triangle/README.md

 ./build clean
 ```

+Note that if you passed special command line arguments to the build command, you
+will need to pass those same arguments to the clean command.
+The clean command
+only attempts to remove files and directories that it is able to create.

-[^1]: Only tested on Linux and Windows.
-Getting a cross-compiler toolchain for
+[^1]: No Apple support, and I have only tested on `x86_64` Linux and Windows.
+    Setting up a cross-compilation toolchain for
     MacOS that supports the various graphical frameworks seems like a pain and
-    I haven't gotten around to it yet.
-No Apple support yet.
+    I have no Apple device to test with.
+The way that GLFW implements Mac
+    windowing support also looks suspect to me.

 [1]: https://github.com/permutationlock/libaven
 [2]: https://musl.libc.org/
 [3]: https://emscripten.org/